Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 After reviewing the traffic information, ATS has assembled the following recommendations for the

-Willow Creek subdivision.
+Willow Creels subdivision.
 These recommendations include:

-Abelln Trafric 5ervices 15 januaTy 2007
+Abelln Trufric Services 15 January 2007

 • Install a center left -turn lane along Meridian Road from Center Street to Appleway Drive